Private Group Tours to the Isle of Man

 Day 2 – Isle of Man Steam Railway

 Step back in time for a wonderful journey and experience the grandeur of travelling between Douglas and the south of the Island on a Victorian railway, perfectly frozen in time.
-Travel a short distance by private coach to the steam railway station for the journey to Port Erin, where you will be met by coach for a visit to Cregneash.
+Travel a short distance by private coach to the steam railway station for the journey to Port Erin, where you will be met by private transport for a visit to Cregneash.
 Cregneash is a living illustration of a farming and crofting community from the 19th and early 20th Centuris.
 Observe plough horses, Loghtan sheep, shorthorn cows, pigs and Manx cats.
 Return to the station to travel back as far as Castletown for a visit to Castle Rushen, one of the best preserved medieval castles in Europe.
-The return journey continues by steam train before a coach transfer back to the hotel
+The return journey continues by steam train before a private transfer back to the hotel

 Day 3 – Peel

-Later, a coach transfer to Ramsay to visit the gardens at Milntown and cream tea perhaps.
+Later, transfer by road to Ramsay to visit the gardens at Milntown and cream tea perhaps.
 There are 15 acres of gardens and woodlands to explore in this historic setting.
 Throughout the gardens there are many excellent specimens of rhododendrons, magnolias, camellias and many other species too, all of which produce a dazzling display of blooms from early spring right through to summer.
 N.B - Two mobility scooters are available for use in the gardens on request.

 The Milntown House is the most historic house on the Isle of Man.
 Once the home of the Christian family, Milntown has been a school, hotel and privately owned before being left in trust for the benefit of the Manx people and visitors to the Isle of Man.
 House tours of Milntown are available for a minimum of 15 people.
 They take place over more than one floor of the house and last approximately 1hr 15mins.